Familiarize yourself with these common swindles.

 If you own a timeshare, you may get a call from someone claiming they’re authorized to sell it for you, for a fee.
 After paying, however, you never hear from them again.

 You’re approached by a “professional” who claims your home is under threat of foreclosure and offers to pay off your mortgage or taxes if you sign over the deed to the property.
-With your deed, the fraudster can then refinance the mortgage for the full value of your home and take the money.
-Keep in mind, even if you sign over a deed to someone, you are still liable for your mortgage obligations.
+Or, you receive a call from your electric company threatening to turn off services unless payment is made immediately.

-These predators claim to care deeply for you or your well-being, but after winning your trust, they gain access to your accounts to steal money or identity information.
+These predators claim to care deeply for you or your well-being.
+After spending weeks and months winning your trust, they may gain access to your accounts to steal money or your identity information.
+They may also ask you to accept money on their behalf followed by a request to send those funds to another location.